asterisk/documentation/docs/Configuration/Channel-Drivers/Motif/Calling-using-Google.md

----

----
+!!! note

-**Note:**  Did you know that the Google Chat client does this same thing; it waits, and then sends a DTMF 1.
+    Did you know that the Google Chat client does this same thing; it waits, and then sends a DTMF 1.
 Really.

----
+[//]: # (end-note)

 This example uses the "s" unmatched extension, because we're only configuring one client connection in this example.